True Wealth Is Far More Than Just Financial Success

 This idea also gives me peace, because I feel that given enough time and even starting from scratch, the values and experiences that I have accumulated along the way would likely allow me to reaccumulate financial capital starting again even from zero (I hope, however, never to have to test this theory :).

-In a very real sense, if I had to choose between my education, abilities, values and knowledge or all my current income and accumulated wealth, it would be a very easy choice in favor of the former.
+In a very real sense, if I had to choose between my education, abilities, values, connections and knowledge or all my current income and accumulated wealth, it would be a very easy choice in favor of the former.

 Finally, even within our challenges and mistakes we have the opportunity to find untold riches.
 Ask any successful person what challenges they faced in their path to success and how these obstacles shaped and/or served them to become the person they later became.